Batman Unmasked Wikimedia

 One of our most iconic science fiction television series, The Twilight Zone, has been filmed in one of our most unusual national parks.
 Let’s begin with the series.

 The Twilight Zone was the brainchild of writer Rod Serling.
 Serling had been a screenwriter, playwright, television producer, and narrator/on-screen host.
-He’s best known for his live television dramas of the 1950s prior to creating the show he would best be known for.
+He’s best known for his live television dramas of the 1950s prior to creating the show he would become synonymous with.

 A popular and critical success, The Twilight Zone introduced many Americans to science fiction.